 It has been 4+ years since I attended this program, and I expect it to have changed.
 Feel free to comment below your experience, and I will update it as soon as possible to give a better idea of what to expect for new Bridge students.

 NYU Bridge to Tandon Program -Overview

 There are two versions of this program.
 A 24-week program and a 17-week program.
-Both versions offer the same content but on different paces.
-I completed the 24-week program and it was a lot to take in.
-I simply can’t imagine the workload required by a 17-week program, but I am sure it takes a lot of effort and time to take successfully complete the program.
+Both versions offer the same content but at different paces.
+I completed the 24-week program, and it was a lot to take in.
+I can’t imagine the workload required by a 17-week program, but I am sure it takes a lot of effort and time to complete the program successfully.

 What to expect?

 See a list of required texts here and where to get them.

 The following is a list of topics that will be covered during this program: